KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/roadmap.md

+### Customized Alarm-Mail message subject
+The subject of a mail should be configurable per device.

 ### Add FTP account for self-assignment of devices
 This feature let an customer admin add FTP server credentials.
 Each new device communicating from this FTP will automatically added to the customers group.
 ![Add FTP account for auto-assignment of devices](../../img/roadmap/AddFtpAccountForAutoAssignmentOfDevices_red.png)